Japanese Caramelised Pork with Vegetable Spaghetti

 - 1 tablespoons vegetable oil

-- 1 x 300g pack fresh butternut squash spaghetti or noodles
+- 1 x 300g pack fresh butternut squash ribbons

-- 1 x 300g pack fresh courgette spaghetti
+- 1 x 300g pack fresh courgette ribbons

 - 1 tablespoon reduced salt soy sauce

 Place the pork on a chopping board between two large pieces of cling film.
 Using the base of a small saucepan or a rolling pin, bash them all over until 1cm thin.

 In a large bowl, mix together the soy, mirin or dry sherry, half the ginger (keep the other half for later), honey, oil and pepper.
 Add the pork, coat on both sides, cover and marinate for 10–15 minutes.
 Preheat the oven to 180°C, 160°C fan, gas mark 4.